We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a positive number n.
-Return the smallest number x greater than or equal to n, such that the binary representation of x contains only set bits.
+Given a positive number n, find the smallest number x greater than or equal to n such that the binary representation of x contains only set bits (i.e., all 1's).
+Numbers with only set bits are of the form (2^k - 1).
+For example, if n = 5, then x = 7 because 7 in binary is "111".

 Key Insights

-• A number with all set bits in binary is of the form (2^m - 1) for some integer m.
+• Numbers with only set bits are of the form (2^k - 1) for some integer k.

 Space and Time Complexity